Control Flow

 return dsl.Collected(train_model_task.outputs['model'])

-In the following pipeline, clean_up_task will execute after both create_dataset and train_and_save_models finish or either of them fail:
+In the following pipeline, clean_up_task will execute after both create_dataset and train_and_save_models finish (regardless of whether they succeed or fail):

 from kfp import dsl